Guerrilla Marketing 101

 There are a lot of different types of guerrilla marketing and we have included a list of some of the most interesting.

 This is probably the most popular and most recognized type of guerrilla marketing.
 This is when companies advertise in unconventional places.
 Some examples include escalators, park benches, cross walks, door handles, etc. The possibilities really are endless.
-We have included some of our favorites in the slideshow below.

 In this method, consumers are introduced to and informed about a product or service in a way that does not seem like advertising.
 Agents act as everyday people who show products to other people who have no idea they are being advertised to.
 Sony used this technique back in 2002 to help push one of their cellphones, which was among the first to have a camera.
 They placed actors in ten major cities who then acted as tourists and asked strangers to take pictures of them.
 The actors handed the strangers their cellphones rather than cameras, and talked all about the new features of the phones.
 While this may have been a little devious, this campaign helped this phone become one of the best-selling phones that year.
 We’ve included a short clip below of this campaign in action.